Alan Cassell

 Alan Louis Cassell (16 February 1932 – 30 August 2017) was an English Australian actor, on stage, film and television.

-Personal life
+Early life

 Alan Cassell was born in Manchester, England but grew up in Birmingham.
 Cassell was of a young age when his mother was admitted to the Rubery Lunatic Asylum after she suffered brain damage following a visit to a dentist.
 It is believed the dentist had left the gas on for too long which caused the brain damage.

 Cassell worked as a motor trimmer in an Austin Motor Company car factory in Birmingham during the 1950s.
 He also performed national service, although a senior officer convinced him not to volunteer for service in the Korean War.
-After meeting a woman called Rosina, they married and in 1957 emigrated to Perth in Western Australia as "Ten Pound Poms", where he continued his work as a motor trimmer before moving to the sales department.
-The couple had two sons.
+After meeting a woman called Rosina, they married and in 1957 emigrated to Perth in Western Australia as 'Ten Pound Poms', where he continued his work as a motor trimmer before moving to the sales department.

+Career

+Cassell began working as an actor, when he and his friend signed up for acting classes hosted by the Patch Theatre Company in Western Australia, effectively kicking off his stage career.
+His first role was a doctor with a two-word speaking part, but he was soon playing the lead in subsequent productions.
+Cassell became heavily involved with promoting theatre in Perth and helped establish a theatre called The Hole in the Wall.
+When Edgar Metcalfe was brought out to Australia to run The Playhouse Theatre, he began casting Cassell and the two became good friends.

+He won a Best Actor of the Year award for his role in A Day in the Death of Joe Egg.
+He later worked for the Sydney Theatre Company and the Melbourne Theatre Company.
+Cassell also played Boss Finlay in a 1986 production of Sweet Bird of Youth alongside Lauren Bacall, accepting the role after the actor originally cast in it, Frank Wilson, suffered a heart attack.
+He was in the original cast of Away, which toured to New York in 1988, together with a production of Summer of the Seventeenth Doll.